ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/ttl.md

 # ALTER TABLE REMOVE TTL

-Brief description of what the statement does.
+Removes ttl-property from the table.

 Syntax: